pnapt/ASUS-FX504GD-Opencore/README.md

 # ASUS-FX504GD-Opencore
-my config of opencore to get macOS to boot on FX504 Laptop model
+(my config of opencore to get macOS to boot on FX504 Laptop model)
+- Important Notes:
+This Repo will not be maintain for normal user anymore Due to My laptop screen broke off , I repurpose it as a mini PC The config will be for HDMI main display & smbios is Macmini8,1

 <p align="left">
     <a href="https://github.com/pnapt/ASUS-FX504GD-Opencore/releases">